nina007-hash/CCS26/README.md

 * **Consent:** Data was collected with informed consent, specifically allowing for the publication of anonymized results for academic research.
 * **IRB Approval:** The study protocol was reviewed and approved by the authors' Institutional Review Board.
 (IRB Reference numbers are withheld to maintain double-blind anonymity).

+**Note on File Formats:**
+While `data_by_attack.csv` and `data_by_reliability.csv` are provided in standard CSV format for easy machine parsing, `codebook.xlsx` is provided as an Excel file.
+This is because the codebook utilizes **merged cells and hierarchical headers** to group related survey questions and response categories visually.
+Converting this file to CSV would strip this formatting and make the coding schema difficult to interpret.

 ## Repository Structure
 The data is organized as follows: